Sulfur: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Sulfur interacts directly with keratinocytes to transform into hydrogen sulfide through an unknown mechanism.
-This compound helps to break down keratin, leveraging its keratolytic action in the treatment of acne and seborrheic dermatitis.
+Sulfur interacts directly with keratinocytes to transform into hydrogen sulfide by a mechanism not yet known.
+This compound helps break down keratin, exploiting its keratolytic action in the treatment of acne and seborrheic dermatitis.

 Usages associés